 - Reduce exposure to pets and animal dander

-- Reduce exposure to dust mites and cockroaches – clean and vacuum regularly, wash bedclothes in very hot water, use mattress covers.
+- Reduce exposure to dust mites and cockroaches – clean and vacuum regularly, wash bedclothes in boiling water, use mattress covers.

 - Use synthetic materials (foam mattresses, acrylics) instead of animal products (wool, horsehair).